kdoore/1335GitBook/arrays-for-grid-patterns.md

 Vasarely's op art piece was created in 1969, he would also have benefited from digital prototyping tools for his Op-Art designs.

 ###Digital Prototype

+The image below was created using Processing as a digital prototyping tool.
+Using the PShape object to create vertex defined shapes arranged along diagonal gradient color grids.
+Processing lerpColor( ) function does linear interpolation between 2 colors parameterized by stepsize.

 ![](/assets/Screenshot 2017-09-23 21.17.28.png)
-The image below was created using Processing as a digital prototyping tool.